 In this ride overlay, Jack Skellington and his friends have taken over the Haunted Mansion and are decorating it for a spooky Christmas event.

 One of the most celebrated parts of this overlay is that each year Disneyland Resort creates a new, unique Gingerbread house for the ballroom scene.
 (Note, I love the smell of the ballroom because the gingerbread smell is so yummy!)
-I won’t spoil the surprise about what this year’s gingerbread house looks like, but it is really cool this year.

 One thing I love about the Haunted Mansion Holiday is that I feel it is less spooky than the traditional version for kids.
 My twins are usually a little spooked out from the Haunted Mansion but love Haunted Mansion Holiday.